Gaming12846/TrollPlus/README.md

 Bugs and suggestions should be reported by [opening a ticket on GitHub](https://github.com/Gaming12846/TrollPlus/issues).

-It took a while to create this plugin.
-So if you find it useful or fun, I would appreciate a nice review on SpigotMC.
+It took me a while to create this plugin.
+So if you find it useful or fun, I would appreciate a nice review on SpigotMC and a star on GitHub.

 ## License